When Chicks Outgrow Their Home

 Be aware that even if you elevate your feeders they will still need to be cleaned out twice a day.

-In our brooder, we like to use these chick waterers and feeders.
-They are really inexpensive and will last for years.
+In our brooder, we like to use small feeders and waterers for our chicks.
+They are inexpensive and will last for years.

 Roosts are not a necessity this early but it is a great way to keep your chicks entertained.
 It will also help them to learn how to get their footing early on.

-Just a small stick or branch that is raised up off of the ground is all you need.
+Just a small stick or branch that is raised up off of the ground, or you can a small roost one to use.

 Include a stick in the chicks home before they outgrown the cardboard box